keinobjekt/BandcampReleaseSummary/README.md

 *** Run the BandcampReleaseSummary script ***

 Now you're ready to run the Python script!
+Ensure the virtualenv is activated first:

+    source venv/bin/activate

-Type the following into a Terminal window, replacing "--earlieset" and "--latest" with your desired date range (in the format YYYY/MM/DD).
+Then type the following into a Terminal window, replacing "--earlieset" and "--latest" with your desired date range (in the format YYYY/MM/DD).
 The "--latest" argument defaults to today's date.

     python3 BandcampReleaseSummary --earliest --latest